craigtaub/node-alice/README.md

   - ELSE have to dis-allow apps using inline requires..

 ## DONE
+- fix statements which arent useful - DONE removed line in coverFunction as seems to print function.
+- fix console logs - DONE fix is branchIncrementExprAst
 - iteration - when a loop prints code block X number of times...nasty although correct. need to only print line once if matches previous line exactly.
  - fixed with previousContent
 - babel syntax / allow ES6 (espirma works with ES6) - BAD (CANT FIX)